iliya-malecki/peroxymanova/README.md

 - Make a fancy parallelization backend interface for computing pairwise distances.
 Maybe there could be a backend='ray' that would actually search for a full ray cluster?
 - Since we dream of ray, should we get a cluster for rust side as well? :)

-Tactical roadmap:
-- Implement the python part, i.e. pairwise distance calculations
-- CICD
-- Unit testing/property testing/benching both in rust and python
-- Output something user-friendly like a namedtuple
-- Document and provide examples for clarity
-- fix the usize vs int64 situation